eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/07-graphql-style-a-list-component.md

 }
 ```

 [The React docs](https://reactjs.org/docs/dom-elements.html#style) consider the `style` prop to be for convenience purposes - as well as some specific use cases around dynamically calculated styles.
-It is advised that `className`, `CSS Modules` or `CSS-in-JS` should be used instead.
+It is advised that `stylesheets`, `CSS Modules` or `CSS-in-JS` be used instead.

-## Helpful Links
+## Helpful Links 🤔

 [The `style` prop in React](https://reactjs.org/docs/dom-elements.html#style)